R Code Snippets

 y.out <- compute(iris.nn,y)

 We can then compare the target outputs for the training set with the outputs from the multilayer perceptron.
-If we want to compute the squared errors for the second output neuron -— the sepal length
+If we want to compute the squared errors for the second output neuron -— the sepal length —- we can do this in the following way:

 y.sqerr <- (y[1] - y.out$net.result[,2])^2